Combination feeding: Breast and bottle feeding

 Although there're lots of benefits that come with combi feeding, using a combination of different feeding methods may be tricky for both a baby and their parents to get used to at first.
 Let's run through some advice to help you introduce bottle feeding into your feeding journey - whether that's expressed breast milk or formula.

-If you'd like to combine breastfeeding with expressed breast milk feeds, you'll need aĀ breast pumpĀ to collect your breast milk to give to your baby in a bottle.
+If you'd like to combine breastfeeding with expressed breast milk feeds, you'll need a breast pump to collect your breast milk to give to your baby in a bottle.

 Parents often find that when they express breast milk in the morning, they're able to collect more in a shorter amount of time.
 But it's also worth noting that expressing at night helps to maintain your long-term milk supply, so try to do both if you can.

-It's also important that you carry on breastfeeding or expressing regularly from each boob.
+It's also important that you carry on breastfeeding or expressing regularly from each breast.
 If you don't, there's a chance that your boobs can become painful and engorged.

 If you're introducing formula feeds because you're going back to work, it can help to start combination feeding a few weeks in advance.
 Establishing a good combination feeding schedule can help you get into the swing of your new routine.

 Combination feeding using formula can reduce the quantity of breast milk you produce.
-For this reason, you should carry on breastfeeding your little one and expressing using a pump regularly to keep your supply going.
+For this reason, you should carry on breastfeeding your baby and expressing using a pump regularly to keep your supply going.

 When you're substituting breast milk with formula, it can take up to seven days for the amount of breast milk your body makes to adjust to missing just one feed.
 So, it's important to gradually reduce breastfeeds and top up breast milk feeds with formula at first to reduce the gaps between breastfeeds.